apache/spark/CI.rst

 ``GITHUB_REPOSITORY`` and providing your own GitHub Username and Token.

 Currently we are using GitHub Packages to cache images for the build.
-GitHub Packages are "legacy" storage of binary artifacts for GitHub and as of September 2020 they introduced Github Container Registry as more stable, easier to manage replacement for container storage.
+GitHub Packages are "legacy" storage of binary artifacts for GitHub and as of September 2020 they introduced GitHub Container Registry as more stable, easier to manage replacement for container storage.
 It includes complete self-management of the images including permission management, public access, retention management and many more.